HAL Ajeet: Programme launch

 Accordingly, while the Gnat had been determined to be effective as a combat aircraft, it was also viewed that there was room for improvement on the design of its subsystems.
 During 1972, the IAF therefore issued a formal requirement, calling for the development and production of an improved model of the Gnat.
 Although the original revision of the requirement had called for the type to be produced to function as an interceptor, it was subsequently modified to incorporate a secondary ground-attack role for the new model as well.
-According to a report by the Public Accounts Committee of the Indian Parliament, the IAF officials tasks with overseeing the programme lacked realistic concepts of what was involved in the development process nor firm ideas on what the aircraft was required for.
+According to a report by the Public Accounts Committee of the Indian Parliament, the IAF officials tasked with overseeing the programme lacked realistic concepts of what was involved in the development process nor firm ideas on what the aircraft was required for.

 In response to the issuing of the original requirement, HAL set about designing their revision of the Gnat.
-Their work was greatly aided by an earlier decision to, upon the liquidation of Folland Aircraft during the 1960s, India had acquired many former assets of the company; the residual rights for the type had been transferred to the IAF while other items, such as the jigs and test apparatus, moved to HAL.
+Their work was greatly aided by an earlier decision by India to, upon the liquidation of Folland Aircraft during the 1960s, acquire many former assets of the company.
+The residual rights for the type had been transferred to the IAF while other items, such as the jigs and test apparatus, had been moved to HAL.
 Early on, the fledgling aircraft design received the name "Ajeet", Sanskrit for "Invincible" or "Unconquered".
 As the design developed, differences between the Ajeet and the original model of the Gnat that had served as its starting point became considerable.
 During the development process, deliberate efforts were made to rectify the encountered shortcomings and troubles discovered within the design of the earlier Gnat.

 In support of the development programme, HAL decided to modify the final pair of Gnats on the production line to serve as prototypes for the Ajeet.
 On 6 March 1975, the first of these prototypes conducted its maiden flight while the second prototype following on 5 November that year.
 The flight testing phase of the programme reportedly validated the success of the re-designed aircraft, leading to a production order being placed for the Ajeet.
 On 30 September 1976, the first production aircraft performed its maiden flight.
 Despite this, as late as 1979, additional development tasks and changing requirements were being added onto the programme; these were attributed by defense analyst Amit Gupta as having caused the Ajeet's associated costs to substantially rise as well as having led to setbacks in the programme's manufacturing effort.